Maxwell relations: First derivation

-Suppose we are given four real variables $(x, y, z, w)$, restricted to move on a 2-dimensional $C^2$ surface in $\R^4$.
-Then, if we know two of them, we can determine the other two uniquely (generically).

-In particular, we may take any two variables as the independent variables, and let the other two be the dependent variables, then we can take all these partial derivatives.
+For a given set of four real variables $(x, y, z, w)$, restricted to move on a 2-dimensional $C^2$ surface in $\R^4$.
+Knowing two of them enables the remaining two to be determined.
+In particular, one may take any two variables as the independent variables, and let the other two be the dependent variables, then take all these partial derivatives.